gageblack/superseeker_pipeline/README.md

 # SuperSeeker

-SuperSeeker is a Python library for identifying subclonal evolution in cancer.
+The SuperSeeker pipeline is a Python library for identifying subclonal evolution in cancer.
 It integrates various tools and scripts to process VCF files, cluster variants using PyClone-VI, and reconstruct subclonal evolutionary trees using SuperSeeker.

 ## Installation